 Employment contracts should seek to accurately reflect employees’ areas of responsibility and, where appropriate, set out contractual requirements for individuals as part of the SM&CR.
 This will give certainty to the parties and will give the firm the ability to manage the employee effectively.

 A well-drafted employment contract will help to demonstrate to the relevant regulator that the firm complies with SM&CR.
-If you are seeking to amend existing contracts, you will also need to consider consultation obligations.
+If you are seeking to amend existing contracts, you also need to consider consultation obligations.

 Update compliance manuals

 You must ensure that your compliance manuals and other internal documents (for example, board and committee structures) are updated to reflect the individual accountability regime.